InonS/Open-GPGPU-ANN/README.md

 6. Samsung's <a href="https://velesnet.ml/">Veles</a> (Ubuntu only)
 7. Steffen Nissen's <a href="http://leenissen.dk/fann/wp/">FANN</a> (see <a href="https://github.com/martin-steinegger/fann-opencl">OpenCL backend with C API</a> and <a href="https://github.com/FutureLinkCorporation/fann2">non-OpenCL Python bindings<a/>)
 8. Ivan Vasilev's <a href="https://github.com/ivan-vasilev/neuralnetworks">Neural Networks</a> (Works!)
+9. Jonas Jarutis's <a href="https://gist.github.com/jarutis/ff28bca8cfb9ce0c8b1a">"Theano and Keras setup on ubuntu with OpenCL on AMD card"</a> (see also <a href="https://gist.github.com/fabriciorsf/b911963d8b71987a236401c49f1b75d6">Fabrício Silva's version</a>)

 [1] <a href="https://github.com/torch/distro/tree/master/win-files">Requires</a> CMake to install on Micro$oft Windoze.